NYS Home Care Crisis Campaign

 - Tell a story of an elder needing home care who is not receiving it because it is not available.

-AIMS OF THE CAMPAIGN – A COALITION WORKING TO:
+AIMS OF THE CAMPAIGN – OUR COALITION WORKS TOWARD:

 - Raise awareness about the inadequate home care services in New York State and seek solutions to provide accessible, affordable, and available home health care for people who need it in NYS.